frodi-karlsson/mini-md/demo/templates/SEO.md

 # SEO and metadata

 SEO is important for websites.
-Mini-md uses the commant syntax described in [syntax](/syntax) to add metadata to pages.
+Mini-md uses the comment syntax described in [syntax](/syntax) to add metadata to pages.

 There are a few special fields that wouldn't belong in a meta tag, but are similar in nature.
 These are: